daemosity/de-practice/Week3/README.md

 - You can save the results as a file (e.g. csv) or explore the data using data studio

 ### BigQuery Cost
+BQ is divided into 2 components: processing and storage, with additional charges for other operations (e.g. ingestion, extraction)

+#### Storage Cost
+Two storage types, with no difference in performance, durability, or availablity:
+- The first 10 GB of accumulated storage (across all BQ storage types) storage/month is free.
+- Active storage: any table/table partition modified in the last 90 days
+    - $0.023/GB/month
+- Long-term storage: any table/table partition not modified for 90 consecutive days
+    - $0.016/GB/month

+#### Processing Cost:
-Two pricing models:
+On Demand Pricing has two pricing models:
 - On demand pricing
-    - 1 TB of data processed is $6.25
+    - 1 TB of data processed is $6.25, first 1 TB/month free
     OR
 - Pay-as-you-go pricing (with autoscaling) with editions
     - Standard Edition